Hawk Identification – Everything you’d need to know

 Falcons: The Aero-dynamic Speedsters

-What makes Falcons stand out in the avian crowd?
-Their reputation as some of the fastest birds in the U.S. Speed is undoubtedly a distinguishing factor when you’re in a Hawk vs. Falcon debate.
+What makes falcons stand out in the avian crowd?
+Their reputation as some of the fastest birds in the U.S. Speed is undoubtedly a distinguishing factor when you’re in a hawk vs. falcon debate.
 Falcons’ fringed feathers enable them to cut through the air with unparalleled precision, almost akin to a hot blade slicing through butter.
-On the other side of the spectrum, Hawks possess smoother wing edges, lending them a flight that’s a poetic dance of grace.
+On the other side of the spectrum, hawks possess smoother wing edges, lending them a flight that’s a poetic dance of grace.

 Common North American Falcons: